joevansteen/AF-WP-Plugin-Core/README.md

 * `plugin-name/admin` is for all admin-specific functionality
 * `plugin-name/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Instance did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.

 ### What About Other Features?

-The previous version of the WordPress Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).
+The previous version of the AF WP Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).

 These tools are not part of the core of this Boilerplate, as I see them as being additions, forks, or other contributions to the Boilerplate.